‘Days Of Our Lives’ October Sneak Peek Spoilers: A Shocking Death Rocks Salem

 Fans will reportedly see Stefan DiMera (Brandon Barash) be killed off the show, and the circumstances surrounding his death will be a real shocker.

-The outlet claims that Lani Price (Sal Stowers) will make a huge mistake when she shoots Stefan dead while on duty on the job for the Salem police force.
+The outlet claims that Lani Price (Sal Stowers) will make a huge mistake when, while on duty for the Salem police force, she shoots Stefan and he dies.
 Stefan’s death will completely break his wife, Gabi Hernandez (Camila Banus).

-The couple have gotten so close over the past few months, and they’re in a really great place in their relationship.
-However, all of that will sadly come to an end when Stefan is killed by Lani, a person that Gabi has a lot of history with.
+The couple has gotten so close over the past few months, and they are in a really great place in their relationship.
+However, all of that will sadly come to an end when Stefan is killed by Lani, a person with which Gabi has a lot of history.

 As many fans will remember, Lani is the reason that Gabi and JJ Deveraux (Casey Moss) broke up.
 JJ slept with Lani during a drunken one night stand, and the couple eventually ended up together.

-Eventually, JJ and Lani broke up and she ended up sleeping with another one of Gabi’s boyfriend, Eli Grant (Lamon Archey).
+But that didn’t last.
+JJ and Lani broke up and she ended up sleeping with another one of Gabi’s boyfriend, Eli Grant (Lamon Archey).
 Lani and Eli are currently together and planning a wedding.
-However, it seems that Lani will take away Gabi’s husband permanently when she makes a life changing mistake on the job.
+However, it seems that Lani will permanently take away Gabi’s husband when she makes a life-changing mistake on the job.

 However, Lani’s blunder could prove to be a miracle for Julie Williams (Susan Seaforth Hayes), who is in desperate need of a heart transplant.
-This means that Stefan’s heart will likely go to Julie, which will then begin to mend fences between her and Gabi after the pair have been at each other’s throats for years.
+This means that Stefan’s heart will likely go to Julie.
+This situation will begin to mend fences between her and Gabi after the pair have been at each other’s throats for years.

-Meanwhile, Brady Black (Eric Martsolf) will learn that Kristen DiMera (Stacy Haiduk) is pregnant with his child, and he’ll be beside himself after hearing the news.
+Meanwhile, Brady Black (Eric Martsolf) will learn that Kristen DiMera (Stacy Haiduk) is pregnant with his child, and he will be beside himself after hearing the news.
 Brady has been trying his best to stay away from Kristen since she caused his family so much pain, but hearing that she is carrying his child could change everything.

 Fans can see how all of these storylines play out next week by tuning into Days of Our Lives, which airs weekday afternoons on NBC.